clojurewerkz/monger.docs/articles/querying.md

 ## Monger Query DSL

 Queries that need sorting (and with it, commonly skip/limit/pagination) use Monger's Query DSL.
 It is composed of functions and macros in the `monger.query` namespace, with additional convenience operator macros from the `monger.operators` namespace.
 Monger's Query DSL is heavily inspired by [SQL Korma](http://sqlkorma.com/), is composable and easy to extend if necessary.

+Queries performed via Query DSL always return sequences of Clojure maps, like `monger.collection/find-maps` does.

 Lets take a look at its core features first.

 ### Sorting, skip and limit